gregorwolf/pg-beershop/README.md

 `npm run docker:start:pg:11`

-Then open [http://localhost:8080/](http://localhost:8080/) and login by selecting System *PostgreSQL*, Username *postgres* and Password *postgres*.
-The database *beershop* should already exist as it was provided via the /db/init folder.
-Otherwise chreate it using the *Create database* link.
-Then try to deploy the database schema using [cds-dbm](https://github.com/mikezaschka/cds-dbm):
+Now deploy the database schema using [cds-dbm](https://github.com/mikezaschka/cds-dbm) with the command:

 `npm run deploy:pg`

-after that you should see tables and views in the adminer UI.
+Then open [http://localhost:8080/](http://localhost:8080/) and login by selecting System _PostgreSQL_, Server: _beershop-postgresql_, Username _postgres_ and Password _postgres_.
+The database _beershop_ should already exist as you've just deployed it.
 If you have issues with the deployment you can run the SQL commands via adminer.
-You find them in the file *beershop.sql*.
+You find them in the file _beershop.sql_.

 Now you can start the CAP application by using: